Antimony51122/WDI_PROJECT_1/README.md

     <img src="./images/lukePostures/lukeSwordDown.gif" align="center"  />
 </p>

-> P.S: mind that the squating and dodging action has been maintained for the down action.
+> P.S: mind that the squating and dodging action has been maintained for the appearance of the down action.

 Lastly, the luke **killing attempt** (P.S: Luke needs to stand left next unit cell to Darth Vadar in order to kill him):